-Now that the season is getting colder and the air is getting drier, you may be grabbing more moisturizers off the shelves at your local market.
 During the colder months, it is common for skin to get drier, redder, and more irritated.
-If you want to enjoy the winter season without having to wrap up your dry and itchy neck in a big scarf, then you’ll need to use a humidifier to freshen up your home.
+If you want to enjoy the winter season, then you’ll want to consider using a humidifier to freshen up your home.